 (CULTURAL GENERATION GAP GRAPHIC)

-By the mid-2040s, racial and ethnic minorities are projected to make up over half of all Americans, but the 2020 census will show that the postmillennial generation — people who are younger than millennials — will already be minority white.
-This means that millennials, now 44 percent minority, will pave the way for the generations behind them as workers, consumers, and leaders in business and government in their acceptance by and participation in tomorrow’s more racially diverse America.
+Despite today’s divisive generational politics,Millennials are poised to become a demographic bridge between the largely white older generations and much more racially diverse younger generations.
+As they progress into middle age, millennials will continue to pave the way for the generations behind them as workers, consumers, and leaders in business and government in their acceptance by and participation in tomorrow’s more racially diverse America.

 What makes the millennials unique?